-Data mining as by-product of internet
+Data mining as a by-product of the Internet

-Data mining is a fast and easy way of employing an exclusively and potent tool in the data analysis and evaluation of vast databases.
-Since the internet has been in full bloom, so much data has become available online.
+Data mining is a fast and easy way of employing a potent tool in the data analysis and evaluation of vast databases.
+Ever since the internet has been in full bloom, so much data has become available online.
 So much data can be procured from one scientific research, for instance, such that visual inspection can no longer be enough to come up with a valid and reliable explanation of the information.

 Giving solutions to timeless problems

 With data mining, undesirable and irrelevant information can be detected and eradicated.
-This is specially benefiting criminal investigations and identifications of fraud.
+This is especially benefiting criminal investigations and identifications of fraud.
 From tracing the patterns of activities of suspects as well as their locations and contacts, catching the culprit is made quicker and accurate.

 Formulas called algorithms

 On the other hand, numerical or quantitative data makes use of regression analysis.
 A mathematical formula is constructed to describe the pattern of the data which will then be able to predict the future performance of the data, thus it is also called the predictive model.

-Steps in data mining process
+Steps in the data mining process

 These may sound complicated but with a proper understanding of the data mining mechanics and techniques, you can get the best benefits you have never experienced before.

 Linking of data from different branches

 This dynamic concept of data mining has indeed become so broad and yet so specific.
-Understanding all these may appear overwhelming at first especially that it makes use of unfamiliar terms processes.
-However, time spent in learning its mechanisms and applying its processes cannot be compared to the enormous benefits it will bring you.
+Understanding all these may appear overwhelming at first especially that it makes use of unfamiliar terms for processes.
+However, time spent learning its mechanisms and applying its processes cannot be compared to the enormous benefits it will bring you.
 Whatever your field of expertise is, whether it is business, research, social causes, nonprofit civic organizations, and others, you can greatly benefit from the blessings of data mining.

-Such problems have already been dealt with by the government, so the same solutions can be applied with the use of data mining.
-It is therefore necessary for every data miner to be cautious and responsible while enjoying its benefits.
+Such problems have already been dealt with by the government, so the same solutions can be applied to the use of data mining.
+Therefore, it is necessary for every data miner to be cautious and responsible while enjoying its benefits.